 You don’t need many things to flock a real Christmas tree.
 The most important material is obviously the fake snow.
 I linked the brand I used below, but you can find many options on Amazon; I’m sure they all work similarly.

 I do recommend reading reviews to make sure your flocking agent will actually stick.
 I have heard some stories of it falling off a day after the tree was flocked.
-This SnoFlock was super sticky and lasted for about a month and a half.
+This SnoFlock was super sticky and lasted for about two months on our real tree.

 - 1 bag of SnoFlock (a single bag was enough for my medium sized 7 foot tree: I actually had almost a half of the bag left over.
 If you want to flock your tree more or it’s over double the size of mine, get two)